alexiasa/blue-team-tools/buildable_projects/index_and_builds.md

 2.`npm install`
 3. `grunt prod`

-CyberChef is built and the output is in *build/prod/*.
+CyberChef is built in *build/prod/*.
 Unzip the CyberChef\_v9.x.x.zip archive wherever you need it to live.
-Make a browser bookmark for index.html.
+Open CyberChef\_v9.x.x.html in a browser to access the app.